 Having been a family solicitor in Central London for over a decade, I know the toll that life in the law can take on people.
 This applies to junior lawyers facing the demands of the job for the first time and also more seasoned practitioners dealing with the cumulative stresses that build up over time.

-I believe that lawyers who are given the right support are happier, better able to cope with the demands of the job and have more emotional resources with which to support their clients.
+Lawyers who are given the right support are happier, better able to cope with the demands of the job and have more emotional resources with which to support their clients.

-Issues I look at with clients include:
+Issues we look at include:

-Techniques I work with clients on include:
+Techniques we work on include:

 - Focusing on what you can influence and control and letting go of what you can’t.